Omagh bomb families welcome inquiry announcement

 “It’s still sinking in, to be honest, I think it’s going to be a long time to come to terms with the fact that we’re going to hopefully get the answers that we need and we can move on.”

-Mr Gallagher said the probe announced did amount to a full public inquiry.
+Mr Gallagher said the probe announced did amount to a public inquiry.

 “My understanding is that it is a public inquiry, it’s a judicial inquiry with powers of investigation and that’s exactly what we wanted,” he said.